 When we consider applications to study with us, we form a complete view of your achievements to date, and future potential, and can offer flexibility in entry requirements.
 Find out more about our Contextual Offer scheme.

 The flexible timetable includes an option to attend lectures one day per week in person, and one evening online.

 Roehampton's new BA Education Practice is the only course of its kind in London, and is informed by our unique 180 year heritage in teaching and learning.

-- For the past three years Roehampton has been ranked in the top two universities in London for education (The Complete University Guide 2020, 2021 and 2022)
+For the past three years Roehampton has been ranked either top or second in London for Education by The Complete University Guide.

-This newly developed, strongly vocational degree is designed for students seeking a fulfilling career working in schools, while not wishing to immediately gain qualified teacher status.
+This newly developed, strongly vocational degree is ideal for students seeking a fulfilling career in education, while not wishing to immediately gain qualified teacher status.

-The only undergraduate course of its kind in London, BA Education Practice is ideal for those already working as a teaching assistant (TA), secondary or primary, and looking for career progression.
-It's equally ideal for sixth-form leavers seeking a hands-on, practical route into the education sector and the many careers it offers.
+The only undergraduate course of its kind in London, BA Education Practice will appeal to those already working as a teaching assistant (TA), secondary or primary, and looking for career progression.
+It's equally ideal for college and sixth-form leavers seeking to explore of the discipline of education, while benefiting from a hands-on, practical route into the sector and the many careers it offers.

-The BA Education Practice programme offers three main career options:
+The BA Education Practice programme offers a number of career paths, including:

 - Progression to our one-year PGCE Primary following graduation, to achieve qualified teacher status (with a 20% alumni discount on the tuition fees).

 - Progression to our one-year MA TESOL for students who may wish to work internationally in English speaking schools, teaching pupils with English as a second language (also with a 20% tuition fee reduction).